hitch-hiking-app/backend/README.md

 #### POST /logins

-*This route is present for the signup of new users.*
+*This route is present for the login of users.*

 POST https://salty-river-31528.herokuapp.com/logins